stclib/STC/docs/coroutine_api.md

 This is small and portable implementation of coroutines.

+* Stackful or stackless typesafe coroutines.
-* Stackful, typesafe coroutines.
-Allows both asymmetric coroutine calls and symmetric transfer of control.
+* Supports both asymmetric coroutine calls (structured concurrency) and symmetric transfer of control.
-* Great ergonomics and minimal boilerplate code.
-No awkward macros.
+* Good ergonomics and minimal boilerplate code.
+* Supports "throwing" errors, handled in `cco_finally` during immediate unwinding of the call stack.
+* Recovery from errors mechanism.
-* Tiny memory usage, very efficient context switching, and no allocation required by default.
+* Small memory usage and efficient context switching.
+No heap allocation required by default.
-* Coroutines are to be cleaned up at the `cco_finally:` label.
+* Coroutines may be cleaned up at the `cco_finally` label.
 Will also happen on errors and cancelation.
-* Allows "throwing" errors.
-To be handled in a `cco_finally:` during the immediate unwinding of the call stack.
 Unhandled errors will exit program with an error message including the offendig throw's line number.

+STC coroutines may behave stackless or stackful.
-Because these coroutines are stackful, all variables used within the coroutine scope (where usage crosses `cco_yield..` or `cco_await..`) must be stored in a struct which is passed as pointer to the coroutine.
-This has the advantages that they become extremely lightweight and therefore useful on severely memory constrained systems like small microcontrollers where other solutions are impractical.
+- In stackless mode, the root coroutine object stores the call tree of coroutine objects (typically on the stack), which holds all variables used within their coroutine scopes.
+This has the advantages that they become extremely lightweight and therefore useful on severely memory constrained systems like microcontrollers with limited resources.
+- In stackful mode, the coroutine frames are allocated on the heap just before they await another coroutine.
+Examples below.

 ## Methods and statements